OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-angular.md

             // --- 5) Get your own camera stream ---

             // Init a publisher passing undefined as targetElement (we don't want OpenVidu to insert a video
-            // element: we will manage it ourselves) and with the desired properties let publisher = this.OV.initPublisher(undefined, {
+            // element: we will manage it on our own) and with the desired properties let publisher: Publisher = this.OV.initPublisher(undefined, {
                 audioSource: undefined, // The source of audio.
 If undefined default microphone
                 videoSource: undefined, // The source of video.
 If undefined default webcam
                 publishAudio: true,     // Whether you want to start publishing with your audio unmuted or not